Database surface type

 $surface revolve ?-angle revolve? ?-tolerance tol? generatrix < axis | point normal >

-This action sets the surface by revolving a curve around another curve or axis.
+This action creates a surface by revolving a curve around another curve or axis.

 This action returns nothing.